javascript-tutorial/en.javascript.info/1-js/02-first-steps/09-alert-prompt-confirm/1-simple-page/task.md

 # A simple page

-Create a web-page which asks for a name and outputs it.
+Create a web-page that asks for a name and outputs it.

 [demo]